India hits 1B vaccine doses, worries about gap between shots

 Still, there remains a worrying gap between those who have received one shot and those fully immunized.
 Ramping up the second dose is “an important priority,” V K Paul, the head of the country’s COVID-19 taskforce, said at a briefing last week.

 “We would like to see this number go up.
-Complete coverage is absolutely critical,” he said.
+Complete coverage is absolutely critical,” Paul said.

+India had earlier said it aimed to vaccinate all eligible adults by the end of the year, but experts say the current pace of the vaccination drive will need to increase to meet this goal.

+Officials plan to mark the milestone on Thursday at vaccination centers and hospitals where frontline and health care workers will be celebrated.
+The health minister will also launch a song and film to commemorate the achievement and an Indian flag will be hoisted at the historic Red Fort in the capital New Delhi, local media reported.

 India, an important supplier of vaccines globally, halted exports in April as cases at home surged and only resumed exports earlier this month.
 The government is now optimistic that the country’s vaccine supply, which has seen a rise, will be enough to cover its international and domestic commitments.
 Both of the two main suppliers have ramped up production, with the Serum Institute now producing around 220 million jabs a month and some 30 million from Bharat Biotech, Paul said.